 - Artistic Work Sample (optional) — if the programmatic work sample does not demonstrate the applicant's artistic proficiency, an artistic work sample may be provided.
-For example, literary artists should submit writing samples; visual artists should submit images.
+For example, literary artists should submit writing samples and visual artists should submit images.
 If submitting a web link, upload a document that includes a link to video/audio clip.

 - Lesson plan (workshop or multi-day residency only) — a sample of plans, activities, etc. for a one-day workshop or a multiple days of a residency.

-If submitting more than one application, submit a complete application, including all the artist information and required materials, for each program.
+4. Submit the application by selecting the “Submit" button on the bottom of the electronic document.
+Once submitted, you cannot alter or update an application.
+If submitting more than one application, prepare a complete application, including all the artist information and required materials, for each program.